Skip navigation

 Duchenne muscular dystrophy is a form of muscular dystrophy.
 It worsens quickly.
 Other muscular dystrophies (including Becker muscular dystrophy) get worse much more slowly.

-Duchenne muscular dystrophy is caused by a defective gene for dystrophin (a protein in the muscles).
+Duchenne muscular dystrophy is caused by a variant gene for dystrophin (a protein in the muscles).
 However, it often occurs in people without a known family history of the condition.

-The condition most often affects boys due to the way the disease is inherited.
-The sons of women who are carriers of the disease (women with a defective gene, but no symptoms themselves) each have a 50% chance of having the disease.
+The condition affects boys due to the way the condition is inherited.
+The sons of women who are carriers of the condition (women with a variant gene, but no symptoms themselves) each have a 50% chance of having the condition.
 The daughters each have a 50% chance of being carriers.
-Very rarely, a female can be affected by the disease.
+Very rarely, a female can have symptoms if they have the variant gene.

 Symptoms